andycroll/andycroll.com/_posts/2020/2020-02-16-all-your-mailer-views-in-one-place.md

 Modern IDEs allow fuzzy-file lookup so the location of files isn’t that important.

 You are changing your codebase from reasonable Rails defaults, which is normally not ideal.
-However the change is small, well-defined and improves upon the separation and organisation implied by the standard locations—I'd argue _this_ should be the Rails default.
+However the change is small, well-defined, and improves upon the separation and organisation implied by the standard locations—I'd argue _this_ should be the Rails default.